LaLaGuy/LinuxRespin/README.md

 install respin

 If you are using Ubuntu - Consider switching to Debian.
-This is NOT for Ubuntu.
+This is NOT officially for Ubuntu.
 Debian.

 In the past, Ubuntu packages, dependency information and such was available.
-Thanks to a few choice words by some Ubuntu users, that changed on July 25, 2017!
-Thank you.
+Since Ubuntu development has halted for the time being, I will make some updates to *buntu version temporarily...
+Please do not request a server edition ;P just ludicrous.
+Remember, I am a humanoid.
+1 humanoid.

 Respin